ben-walczak/pc-setup/minikube/README.md

 1. Set the environment variables with `eval $(minikube docker-env)
 2. Build the image with the Docker daemon of Minikube (eg `docker build -t my-image .`)
 3. Set the image in the pod spec like the build tag (eg `my-image`)
-4. Set the `imagePullPolicy` to `Never`, otherwise Kubernetes will try to downloa the image
+4. Set the `imagePullPolicy` to `Never`, otherwise Kubernetes will try to download the image
 - [Source](https://stackoverflow.com/questions/42564058/how-to-use-local-docker-images-with-minikube)

 ### Pull Image from Private Docker Registry in Kubernetes cluster